Huzaifa-khokhar/ci-cd-pipline/README.md

 # ci-cd-pipline
-Building a CI/CD Piplinewith Jenkins, Git, and Docker
+Building a CI/CD Pipeline with Jenkins, Git, and Docker